Sonder9927/TPWT/README.md

 ## 02.bash

-When I run `02.bash` I unfortunately find that

-the Z component name in sac file must be "LHZ".
+When I run `02.bash`, I unfortunately find that the Z component name in sac file must be `.LHZ.`.

 Then I modify the sac name.
+Thus I can get correct file `sta_dist.lst`.

 And I should adjust parameters otherwise `snr_err` will appear.